Ki Kore Toke Bolbo: Plot

 The movie starts in a police station where a police is beating a boy named Akash for loving a girl named Priya.
 Akash is released from the jail and the police officer says that Priya herself complains to the police officer.
 Akash goes to Priya's house to know the truth.
 Akash learns that Priya's marriage had been fixed with another man and this is why her father complains in the police station.
 Priya says that she hopes he would get a better wife.
 Akash is left heartbroken.
 His parents notice that and request to Akash marry.
 Akash calmly agrees and marries Anjali, the girl his parents choose for him.
 But Anjali wants divorce in their first night and Akash agrees.
 Akash and Anjali go to divorce office and the court gives them six months to set things right between them.

 Akash then learns that Anjali loves a man named Vikram.
 But her father forces her to marry with Akash.
 One day Akash saves Anjali from local boys, who was teasing her in a harsh manner.
 Akash and Anjali goes to a mall and Anjali sees Vikram there.
-Akash then scarifies his married life and try to trace Vikram through a fake lottery contest in his radio channel, to contact Vikram.
+Akash then sacrifices his married life and try to trace Vikram through a fake lottery contest in his radio channel, to contact Vikram.
 Later Akash takes Anjali to Vikram and they become reunited.
 One day Vikram tells Anjali to attend the valentine's day party.
 Anjali finds Vikram drunk and Vikram says that he took 50 lakh rupees from her father for Anjali's marriage with Akash.
 Anjali left heartbroken.
 Later Akash saves Anjali from humiliation in that party.
 After returning home Anjali tried to commit suicide but Akash saves her in time.
 Also he encouraged her to pursue a dream of completing her MS degree from US and declare her as his Best Friend.